szl0144/Age_of_Information_in_Struct2depth/README.md

 <br>
 **Instruction**

-1, Film 2 videos without any moving objects, named the video as 1.mp4 and 2.mp4 and save them in the folder <i>video</i>
+1, Film 2 videos without any moving objects, named the video as 1.mp4 and 2.mp4 and save them in the folder <i>video</i> <br />
 2, Film a
 4, run calib.py, calib the phone camera and get intrinsics.
 5, write the intrinsics to data_loader.py by hand.
 Pay attention to the original picture size of your camera, it will affect the scaled intrinsics.